 Instagram: collyer_bristow_gallery | Twitter: CBGallery1

-The Collyer Bristow Gallery is open to the public by appointment so we can ensure the fullest access to the gallery, Monday – Friday 9-5pm.
+The Collyer Bristow Gallery is open to the public Monday - Friday by appointment so we can ensure you have the fullest access to the gallery when you visit.
 Please email firstname.lastname@example.org for an appointment.